subugoe/rdd-technical-reference/rdd-technical-reference.md

 reviewer within the team, in other cases your friendly rdd developer team is on your side.

+- idea: invite all developers to a MR, at least 2 approvals needed for MR taking place. this way, everbody gets the chance to have a look at other people's code

 ### Proof of concept
 When preparing a proof of concept that is always labeled `poc`, a code review is not necessary.